ymin/launcuke/README.md

+# Launcuke

-This tool is used for launching cucumber test and generating a index html page to show all reports by feature.
+Run your cucumber test and generate a index html page to show all reports by feature.